 Work factors may also play a role in median nerve irritation and damage.
 Examples include prolonged work on a computer with poor hand and wrist placement on the keyboard and mouse.
 Individuals who work frequently with vibrating tools or have repetitive flexing of the wrist during their work may also be at risk of getting carpal tunnel syndrome.
 It is hard to definitively say that these workplace factors can and will create median nerve injury, but taking precautions and being aware of preventative measures can be important in preventing injury.

 To diagnose whether you have carpal tunnel syndrome, your carpal tunnel clinic doctor will do a physical exam and inquire about your health and daily routine, as well as any recent activities that may have led to the pain in your wrist.
 Certain tests such as blood tests and nerve testing may be done by your carpal tunnel clinic doctor to see if your median nerve is working properly and to check for any health problems that may be contributing to your symptoms.

 Carpal Tunnel Pain Management and Treatment Options:

-If your symptoms are mild, you may be able to treat carpal tunnel syndrome at home.
-Try refraining from activities that cause numbness and pain and rest your wrist between activities.
+If your carpal tunnel pain symptoms are mild, you may be able to treat carpal tunnel syndrome at home.
+For carpal tunnel pain management, try refraining from activities that cause numbness and pain and rest your wrist between activities.
 Ice your wrist for 10-15 minutes every hour or two.
 Wearing a wrist splint at night and if possible, during the day, will also help keep your wrist in a neutral position, taking pressure off your median nerve.
 More advanced symptoms may be relieved with a number of carpal tunnel pain management treatment options at an APM carpal tunnel clinic, which include: